 Periods and commas generally go inside closing quotation marks.

-Colons, semicolons, question marks and exclamation points follow closing quotation marks unless a question mark or an exclamation mark is part of the quoted matter.
+Colons, semicolons, question marks and exclamation points follow closing quotation marks unless a they are part of the quoted matter.

 re-create (to create again), recreate (to take recreation)